-The Family Law Act of 1917 (Hukuku Aile Kararnamesi), adopted in the Ottoman Empire, was the first codification of Muslim family law.
+The modern Turkish family law dates back to the Family Law Act of 1917 (Hukuku Aile Kararnamesi), adopted in the Ottoman Empire.
+It was the first codification of Muslim family law.
 The act was based on the sharīʻa provisions of all four legal schools of fikh.
-The first book “Marriage” contained 101 articles, the second book “Divorce” contained 56 articles.
-In addition to the sharīʻa provisions, the Act contained a definition of marriage and family and adopted through the influence of the European legal tradition it also provided for the registration of marriage contracts.
 The Act was valid in Syria until 1953, in Jordan until 1951.

 The Lausanne Peace Treaty of July 24, 1923, which marked the end of the Ottoman Empire and the creation of a new Turkish state, imposed an obligation in Art.
 42 to reorganize the legal and judicial systems.
 The Republic of Turkey was proclaimed on October 29, 1923.
 In 1924, the Constitution of the Republic of Turkey was declared, proclaiming the equality of men and women, but this provision could not be implemented in practice while Muslim family law was applicable and religious courts were functioning.

 In the process of the Westernization of the entire legal system of the newly founded Turkish state, Mustafa Kemal Atatürk was guided by the laws of European countries, in particular, by the Italian Penal Code, the French Administrative Code, and the Swiss Civil Code of 1907.
 The Swiss Civil Code of 1907 was the most modern code of all European civil codes in force at the time, it was drafted in understandable (French) language, and Switzerland remained neutral in the First World War.